kevinchguo/RecipeIt/README.md

 - Wireframe web app
 - Create a search bar to test out CasperJS
-- Setup backend so that users can create/login with accounts
+- Setup backend so that users can create/login with accounts, create recipie books.
 - User docker for backend?

 ### MVP